 Make use of the puddle of water, if there is any, to create nice reflection.
 It would be even more interesting with colourful lights.

 Always keep the camera dry.
 Some camera brands have well fitted rain cover.
 Check that out in the camera store.

 Most camera bags have rain cover too.
 If there is none.
 A poncho would do the work.
 I carry a poncho with me all the time.
-Easy to slip in and it covers me and my camera bag.
+Easy to slip in and out.
+It covers me and my camera bag.
 An umbrella above your head would be ideal.
 That is, if there is someone to hold that for you.